 It is important to remember that the family court system in California recognizes that life can present unpredictable challenges that can directly interfere with the terms of a standing family court order.
 If you have experienced a recent change in your life, or if your co-parent has experienced a change in their circumstances that you believe impacts your custody order, you have the right to request a modification to the order that reflects these recent changes.

 In a petition for modification, the party requesting the modification must make a compelling case as to why the change is both reasonable and necessary.
 The other party might agree to the change with no contest, or they may offer a counterargument or even propose a different modification of their own.
-Fathers in California have the right to petition for reasonable modifications to their custody and support orders, and an experienced attorney can help secure such a modification.
+Fathers in California have the right to petition for reasonable modifications to their custody and support orders, and an experienced Orange County child custody attorney can help secure such a modification.

 An experienced family law attorney can help a father enter a divorce or custody determination with clarity and confidence.
 Whether you are facing a custody determination as part of a larger divorce or as a standalone family court case, the right attorney can make a tremendous difference in the outcome you reach.
 They can also provide ongoing legal assistance should you need to revisit a family court order in the future.